Dare to Be Yourself

 Mystics are famous for being ahead of their times, but if this was coming to her in the 1100’s… well, it does make it easier to understand how we find ourselves where we are today!

-Her invitation to “take back our own listening, to use our voice, to see our own light” stood out to me.
+to “take back our own listening, to use our voice, to see our own light” stood

 In order to change what thus far has been a fairly destructive course of humanity, we must learn how to reconnect with own light in a way that grounds us in the fullness of who we are, despite our conditioning.
 Ultimately,it is our light can save us from the darkness resulting within us from that conditioning.
 Maybe part of what we are being called to do is to take back our own listening and use our voices in ways that truly reflect our own light, instead of using them to perpetuate the harms of our individual and collective conditioning.